sandialabs/tracktable/packaging/pypi/linux/README.md

 With that in mind, here's what we do:

-1. Start with the latest ```manylinux2010``` image.
+1. Start with the latest ```manylinux2014``` image.
-2. Download, build and install Boost for Python 3.7.
+2. Download, build and install Boost for all of the CPython versions in that image.
-3. Build the Boost.Python library for Python versions 2.7, 3.4, 3.5,
-    and 3.6, and install them alongside the one we already built for Python 3.7.
+3. Collect all of the binaries for the Boost.Python library.
+4. Make an image that has Boost.Python binaries for all of those CPython versions.
+THIS ENDS STAGE 1.
 4. Download, build, and install the latest version of (CMake)[https://www.cmake.org].
-5. Clone the latest Tracktable source code from Sandia's Gitlab instance.
+THIS IS STAGE 2.
-6. Build and install Tracktable for all of the above versions of Python.
+5. Build and install Tracktable for all of the above versions of Python.
 7. Use a custom CMake module (```BuildWheel.cmake```) to drive a standard Python setup script to create the wheel.
 8. Use the ```auditwheel``` tool to find and bundle libraries that we link against.